 Your ID number, or identification number, is the eight digit number printed on your student ID card.
 This number is assigned to you by the University.
 If you are not sure what your ID number is, visit the Registrar's Office.

 A "V" is an unofficial withdrawal and has the same effect on a gpa as an F. An instructor will assign a V for excessive absences or failure to complete coursework.
-If you are unaware of GU's attendance policy, click here to read it (Scroll Down to Class Attendance Policy).
 If you have a V and do not understand why, you should contact the professor.

 Returning students: Use your ZAGWEB PIN and User ID to register for courses.
 Your advisor must release you for registration through their Zagweb account, which typically requires an advising meeting before your registration date.
 You will not be able to view semester course options until you have been released for registration by your advisor, so don't delay in scheduling this appointment.
 All course selections should be discussed with and approved by your advisor.

-Incoming freshmen: Advisors are assigned to incoming freshmen by Academic Advising and Assistance a few weeks before classes begin based on your indicated area of interest on your registration forms.
-You will find out who your advisor is during the Academic Convocation of New Student Orientation on Monday, August 29th.
-You also will meet your advisor on August 29th at an assigned meeting time and location; you will be given an Advisor Information Card during the Academic Convocation.
+Incoming freshmen: Advisors are assigned to incoming freshmen by Academic Advising and Assistance a few weeks before classes begin based on indicated area of interest/major.
+New freshmen find out who their advisor is during the Academic Convocation of New Student Orientation.
+Transfer students will find out their advisor information as part of their enrollment process.

-Returning Students: If you do not know who your advisor is, check ZAGWEB with your PIN.
+Returning Students: If you do not know who your advisor is, check ZAGWEB.

 A course can only be dropped within Registration Period III (see the semester dates and deadlines calendar for specific dates).
 A course that is dropped will not appear on a transcript.
 Students who want to drop a course after the add/drop period must withdraw from the course.
 This will assign a "W" grade for the class, which is not factored into the gpa but will appear on a transcript.
 There is a course withdrawal deadline which is usually one to two weeks after midterms (see the semester dates and deadlines calendar for specific dates).
 Students who wish to withdraw from a course should pick up a course withdrawal form from the Registrar's Office.
 This form must be signed by the student's advisor and returned to the Registrar's Office before the withdrawal deadline.